Home > Health & Wellness > Health Library > Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 PRETEXT Stage 1

-PRETEXT Stage 1.
-Cancer is found in one section of the liver.
+Liver PRETEXT I. Cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.

 In stage 1, the cancer is found in one section of the liver.
 Three sections of the liver that are next to each other do not have cancer in them.